Research & Innovation

 Nashville Charter Schools Provide Families With an Alternative to Priority Schools in Their Area

 Charter schools are a free public school option, with many located near Nashville’s lowest-performing schools (priority schools).
-For the 2023-24 school year, Metro Nashville Public Schools (MNPS) had 19 priority schools serving over 9,000 students.
-Eighteen of these priority schools are traditional district-run schools and one is a charter school.
+For the 2024-25 school year, Metro Nashville Public Schools (MNPS) had 23 priority schools serving over 10,000 students.
+All of these priority schools are traditional district-run schools and one is a charter school.

 READ MORE